 Insurance

-If you do not have very many of these, you could easily find a file cabinet or drawer in which to store them.
-It is still best to keep them organized by category so you can see what you need when you need it.
+If you don’t have very many of these papers, you could easily find a file cabinet or desk drawer in which to store them.
+It is still best to keep them organized by category, so you can see what you need when you need it.

-I tried this method, and it didn’t work for me (you can read about that here).
-It does work for many and might be the best option for you.
-If you do decide to go with this method, I would recommend that you purchase higher quality STURDY plastic sleeves for your items (I think that is where I went wrong).
-You should still divide the papers by category so that you can find them when you need to.
+I tried this filing system, and it didn’t work for me (you can read about that here).
+It does work for many people and might be the best option for you.
+If you do decide to go with this method, I would recommend that you purchase high-quality, STURDY plastic sleeves for your items (I think that is where I went wrong).
+You should still divide the papers by category, so you can find them when you need to.

 HOW LONG TO KEEP DOCUMENTS